Gator96100/ProxSpace/README.md

 ProxSpace is a collection of tools that are required to compile the firmware and client of the Proxmark III.
 At its core ProxSpace uses msys2.
 MSYS2 is a software distro and building platform for Windows, it provides a bash shell, Autotools, revision control systems and the like for building native Windows applications using MinGW-w64 toolchains.
 ProxSpace uses the GNU Arm Embedded Toolchain for compiling the Proxmark III firmware.

 ## Files
-ProxSpace comes with 3 different executables .bat files.
+ProxSpace comes with 2 different executables .bat files.

- - `runme.bat` will start ProxSpace in x86 mode.
  - `runme64.bat` will start ProxSpace in x64 mode.
  - `autobuild.bat` runs a script (msys2/autobuild.sh) in x86 mode as well as in x64 mode at startup.
 The script will update all git repositories in the pm3 folder and then compile them and move a zip file with the just compiled firmware and client into the build folder.
 It is not designed for development, just for compiling.